AmberELEC/website/docs/System-CDI.md

-# Philips CDi
+# Philips CD-i

 ## Overview

 - Core: `same_cdi`
 - Path(s): `cdi`
-- Supported Extensions: `.chd`
+- Supported Extensions: `.chd .iso`
-- Bios: `cdmono1.zip`
+- Bios: `cdimono1.zip`

 ## Bios

-The bios file `cdmono1.zip` can be obtained from a modern MAME romset.
-It should be put in `/roms/bios/same_cdi/bios/cdmono1.zip`.
-The file may also be called `cdmono1.7z`.
+The bios file `cdimono1.zip` can be obtained from a modern MAME romset.
+It should be put in `/roms/bios/same_cdi/bios/cdimono1.zip`.
+The file may also be called `cdimono1.7z`.

 ## ROM Sets